customer spotlight

 Looking ahead, OK Produce envisions continued growth and electrification.
 By utilizing bp pulse services and Omega charge management software, OK Produce was able to pass off the technical decision making and expertise.

 OK Produce’s story stands as an inspiration for companies looking to take meaningful steps to decarbonizing operations.
-By identifying the right subject matter partners and determining how involved in decision making they’d like to be, fleets can leverage the benefits of electrification and customize their journey to EV.
+By identifying the right subject matter experts and determining how involved in decision making they’d like to be, fleets can leverage the benefits of electrification and customize their journey to EV.

 Go further